 Efficiency effects

-The fundamental premise of market-based restructuring is that a market mechanism can achieve a greater level of efficiency (and hence lower prices for consumers over time) than the traditional cost-based regulatory mechanisms used in the electric utility industry.
+The fundamental premise of market-based restructuring is that a market mechanism can achieve a greater level of efficiency (and hence lower prices for consumers over time) than the traditional cost-based regulatory mechanisms.
 In the power industry, the concept of efficiency is traditionally identified with productive efficiency or dispatch, e.g. electricity is produced at the lowest cost in that period with the resources available.
-In economics, the notion of market efficiency extends far beyond this minimization of fuel and operating costs in the hour.
-A proper definition of market efficiency must also include concepts of allocative and dynamic efficiency, including the efficient sharing of risks.
+In economics, a proper definition of market efficiency extends far beyond this minimization of fuel and operating costs in the hour to include concepts of allocative and dynamic efficiency, including the efficient sharing of risks.

 Markets should not only stimulate production at lowest cost (productive efficiency), but the corresponding prices should also guide efficient allocations of consumers’ purchases (allocative efficiency).
 For example, prices help tell a consumer – with a limited budget – whether she is better off using her fixed resources to buy a Ford or a Ferrari.
 This concept extends naturally across time as well, as consumers must make purchasing decisions that involve consumption in one period or another.
 The concept of allocative efficiency therefore highlights the need for forward markets for the demand side as well.
 In the absence of forward prices, consumers (be they residential, commercial or industrial) have no information to guide the timing of their use of electricity.
 Most consumers are not able to respond in actual or near real-time to price signals, and this further emphasizes the importance of forward prices, since price signals received from electricity spot markets arrive too late to affect purchasing behavior.